JelsB/wuuurms/documentation/development_process/README.md

 > - form field controllers are not necessarilty better than `onSaved` callback functions but they make handling nullable types easier I find.
 Because `onSaved` expects a nullable type but to me, the validator should take care of this being not null (but it also returns a nullable type).
 > - form field controllers cannot be used with the `DropdownButtonFormField`
 > - when a logged-in user needs to perform an API call that is public with IAM, be sure to specify that it needs to use `UserPools` instead of IAM.
+> - Don't put logic in `createState()` of widgets.
+The widget parent class is accessible via the `widget` field
+> - excecution a function from a widget which containts another widget can be done by passing the function to the contained widget.
+This is useful for updating the state of the top level widget after an action of the contained widget.